-2. External Territories-Papua and New Guinea.-Responsibility for the operation and establishment of electrical undertakings in Papua and New Guinea is vested in the Administration of the Territory of Papua and New Guinea, whose headquarters are located at Port Moresby.
-The total generating capacity of the diesel engine driven generating sets amounts to 5,963 kW.
-The generating capacity of the power plants at the main centres is-Port Moresby, 2,504 kW; Rabaul, 1,280 kW; Lae, 854 kW; Madang, 280 kW; Samarai, 200 kW; Kavieng, 142 kW; Wewak, 110 kW; Lorengau, 100 kW; Goroka, 100 kW; and 223 kW distributed among eleven outstations where generating capacity is between 5 kW and 60 kW.
-New power plants at Lae and Rabaul have been completed and are now in operation.
+2. External Territories-Papua and New Guinea.-Responsibility for the operation and establishment of the electrical undertakings in Papua and New Guinea is vested in the Administration of the Territory of Papua and New Guinea, whose headquarters are located at Port Moresby.
+The Administration has set up an Electrical Undertakings Branch, whose function is to control the generation and distribution of electricity in the main towns throughout the Territory.
+The total generating capacity of the diesel engine driven generating sets amounts to 5,511 kW and of the hydro operated sets 3,130 kW.
+The generating capacity of the power plants at the main centres is-Port Moresby, diesel 2,504 kW, hydro, 3,000 kW; Rabaul, 1,320 kW; Lae, 660 kW; Madang, 410 kW; Samarai, 300 kW; Kavieng, 139 kW; Wewak, 70 kW; Lorengau, 50 kW; Goroka, hydro, 100 kW; Aiyura, hydro, 30 kW; and some 300 kW distributed among outstations where generating capacity is between 5 kW and 60 kW.
 The townships of Wau and Bulolo are supplied by the Bulolo Gold Dredging Co., which operates a hydro-electric plant of 5,500 kW.
-This power is produced mainly to supply the alluvial dredges and, in addition, now supplies the recently constructed plywood mill at Bulolo.
+This power is supplied for the operation of alluvial dredges and also the plywood mill of Commonwealth New Guinea Timbers Ltd.

-The number of ultimate consumers served was 3,053 in 1954-55 and 3,584 in 1955-56.
+The number of ultimate consumers served was 4,258 in 1956-57 and 5,002 in 1957-58.

-Vast hydro-electric potential exists in New Guinea and it has been estimated at 15,000,000 kW, but because of the island's location, absence of large load centres and lack of industrialization, only a small proportion could, at present, be economically developed.
+Vast hydro-electric potential exists in New Guinea and it has been estimated at 15,000,000 kW, but because of the island's location, absence of large load centres and lack of industrialization, only a small proportion could be economically developed at present.

-In 1950, it was announced that the Commonwealth Government had joined with British Aluminium Co.
+In 1950, the Commonwealth Government joined with the British Aluminium Co.
 Ltd. of London to locate and develop large capacity hydro-electric schemes in New Guinea.
 A new company was formed, known as New Guinea Resources Prospecting Co.
 Ltd., with a capital of £100,000.
-The Commonwealth holds 51 per cent. of the shares and has a controlling interest on a board of five members.
-The agreement for the formation and operation of the Company is administered by the Commonwealth Department of Supply, except in matters requiring compliance with the law of New Guinea, when responsibility for administration rests with the Department of Territories.
-Surveys and comprehensive investigations are in progress.
+The Commonwealth Government held 51 per cent. of the shares and had a controlling interest on the board of five members.
+It was recently announced that the Commonwealth Government had sold its interest to a company which has been formed by Consolidated Zinc Pty.
+Ltd., and the British Aluminium Co.
+Ltd. both of London.
+This company is continuing investigations into the hydro-electric potential with the object of treating bauxite, which is to be mined in the Gulf of Carpentaria.